Hemosoo/hugo-mock-landing-page-domain-name/USER-STORIES.md

-#User Stories for PokerTeacher
+#User Stories for PokerHelper

 ##Current Features
-These are features that are currently implemented in PokerTeacher.
+These are features that are currently implemented in PokerHelper.

 ###Illustrated Features